HanShaoll/PQD-1D-model/README.md

 📌 Latest update: June 25, 2025

-Our proposed PyTorch-based disturbance classification model will be also included once our submission is accepted by Applied Energy.
+We will also release our proposed PQD classification model in PyTorch after the acceptance of our submission to Applied Energy.
 _________________________________________________________________________________________________________________________
 📖 Citation